Ohio Options for a High School Diploma

 Approximately 609,630 working-age adults in Ohio have not completed a high school diploma (or equivalent).
 Adults without a high school diploma are at a disadvantage when competing for Ohio’s in-demand jobs.
 If you do not have a high school diploma, here is a map to help you find the programs near you.

-Adult Diploma Competency-Based Educational Program
+Adult Workforce Diploma Program

-Beginning FY27, July 1, 2026, the new Adult Diploma Competency-Based Educational Program will be available for adults 18 years old and older without a high school diploma or high school equivalence diploma.
+Beginning FY27, July 1, 2026, the new Adult Workforce Diploma Program will be available for adults 18 years old and older without a high school diploma or high school equivalence diploma.
 The program is no-cost to adults.
 Participants must be withdrawn from school and an Ohio resident.
 Reach out to one of the participating providers to learn more about the program.
+Section 3313.902 - Ohio Revised Code | Ohio Laws

 Competency-Based Diploma Pilot Program